 Gluten (the protein found in wheat, rye, and barley) is a common trigger for digestive issues and is often linked to auto-immune conditions.
 With so many people trying the experiment of eating gluten-free these days—and noticing improvements—alternative ingredients like those in this recipe are now easy to get your hands on.
 This week’s Kripalu Recipe […]

-Shannon Sexton, guest blogger Thinking about going gluten-free?
+By Shannon Sexton Thinking about going gluten-free?
 The prospect can be daunting at first.
 It can be a challenge to find gluten-free dishes in restaurants, and cooking at home requires some creativity.
-But everyone can benefit from ditching gluten grains like wheat, barley, and rye and incorporating more nutritious grains like quinoa, millet, and [...]
+Many can benefit from ditching gluten grains like wheat, barley, and rye and incorporating more nutritious grains like quinoa, millet, and teff into […]

 For years, the medical community as a whole has resisted recommending a gluten-free diet to patients who have not tested positive for celiac disease, a digestive ailment that damages the small intestine and interferes with absorption of nutrients as a result of eating gluten, a protein in wheat, rye, and barley.
 At the same time, […]